 Again, this really varies from person to person.
 Some people who take probiotics - whether they have IBD or not - report feeling bloated and gassy or have a short bout of diarrhoea at the beginning.
 This may be a reaction to the changes in bacteria in your gut.
 To help prevent this some probiotic companies recommend you start by taking a small dosage and build up to taking the full dose to allow your body to adjust.
 If you are concerned, or these symptoms persist, you should stop taking the probiotic and speak to your doctor.

 Caution should be taken around taking probiotics when you are on immunosuppressant medications or are acutely unwell - always speak to your doctor before starting a probiotic to check it is safe for you to do so.

 Unfortunately there isn't one probiotic that works for all.
-It is very individual as to whether probiotics will make a difference to you and depends on a number of factors including which type of IBD you have.
+It is very individual as to whether probiotics will make a difference to you, depending on your gut health.

 Probiotics can be expensive and there are dozens available to buy.
 They are all of varying quality and some are bought from a common distributor and rebranded by the company selling them.
 Some brands of probiotic do have clinical research available into their finished products in relation to IBD, but most do not.